Academic Promotion Procedure

 At subsequent meetings the Panel will decide on those reaching the final stage, on the basis of further information.
 This may mean that some applicants are promoted above the level they applied for, and may also mean that the Panel may decide to decline promotion for some applying for Readership or Chair without having gone through the final stage of these processes.

 The School Promotions Panel will determine promotion to Senior Lecturer.
-These results will be reported to Academic Board and Governing Body.
+These results will be reported to Academic Board and Board of Trustees.

 The School Promotions Panel will determine which two additional external references will be sought.
 One of these referees will be asked to read the three pieces of work submitted by the candidate.